rishabh01solanki/RNN-Forex/README.md

-# Stock Price Forecasting using Support Vector Regression (SVR) and Bootstrap
+# Forex Price Forecasting: An Advanced Approach Using Recurrent Neural Networks (RNNs)

 This project aims to predict stock prices using Support Vector Regression (SVR) with bootstrapping to generate prediction intervals.